 The information minister told the audience that the media was enjoying a boom under the administration of Prime Minister Sheikh Hasina.
 "She believes in press freedom and democracy and that's why we want it to be more accountable and participatory as well," he said.

 Inu further said that democracy is not merely a license to criticize others but also a mirror of everyday life.
+And it must live up to its expectation.

 The minister reminded that like every open window a free press also allows the entry of worms and insects.
 But in the interest of the nation, the government and people will protect their freedom by warding off the militants and other evils who try to abuse freedom and democracy.